-If you've been asked to give a eulogy for an infant who died of SIDS, there are several things to keep in mind.
-For starters, you are recognizing the short life of a baby who died very suddenly.
-Family members and close friends are probably still in shock and very grief-stricken over the loss, so the words used to eulogize him or her must be chosen wisely.
+If you've been asked to give a eulogy for a baby who died of SIDS, keep in mind you are memorializing the short life of an infant who died very suddenly.
+Family members and close friends are probably still in shock and very grief-stricken over the loss, so choose the words used to eulogize this child wisely.

 Sudden Infant Death Syndrome (SIDS) is the unexpected and sudden death of a child under the age of one.
 The cause is unknown, and the death usually occurs when the baby is sleeping.
 This type of child loss usually leaves the parents feeling extremely vulnerable and guilty, as no explanation of the infant's death is usually ever found.